-It is also important to note that pygmy marmosets are extremely active and very clever creatures and thus need constant companionship of both humans and other finger monkeys because human interaction is not enough and they will quickly become bored.
-If you are considering adopting a finger monkey, it is best to have at least two though in the wild, they usually live in groups of 6 to 9.
+It is also important to note that pygmy marmosets are extremely active and very clever creatures and thus need the constant companionship of both humans and other finger monkeys because human interaction is not enough and they will quickly become bored.
+If you are considering adopting a finger monkey, it is best to have at least two though, in the wild, they usually live in groups of 6 to 9.

 Interesting Facts about Finger Monkeys

 Here are a few fun facts about pygmy marmosets: